Stable rank of $\mathrm{C}(X)\rtimes\Gamma$: Stable rank of

 Consider any $b_{k_1}, b_{k_2}$ with $k_1\neq k_2$, $1\leq k_1, k_2 \leq n$.
 Note that

 and therefore, it follows from Condition \ref{cond-ref-lem-3} that This verified Property \ref{lem-map-cond-2}, as desired. \end{proof}

 We are now ready for the main results of the paper.

 \begin{prop} Let $\Gamma$ be an infinite countable discrete amenable group, and let $(X, \Gamma)$ be a minimal free topological dynamical system with the (URP) and (COS).
-Then the C*-algebra $\mathrm{C}(X) \rtimes \Gamma$ has Property (D). \end{prop}
+Then the crossed product C*-algebra $\mathrm{C}(X) \rtimes \Gamma$ has Property (D). \end{prop}